CoqHott/logrel-mltt/README.md

 ### Dependencies ###

 This project is written in Agda.
-It has been tested to be working with Agda version 2.6.3.
+It has been tested to be working with Agda version 2.6.3, with the --safe flag.

 ### Warning ###